-The resources are the responsibility of English and will be reviewed and updated when necessary.
 The core reading scheme Oxford Reading Tree is used throughout the school - these are stored in central areas and accessed by the teachers and teaching assistants when books are changed.
-BFI films and teaching approaches are stored in the Teachers' resource room.
-Guided Reading books are available for KS1 and 2.
-All guided readers are banded.
+Guided Reading books, fiction and non-fiction books are available in the library.
 All free reading books are stored in the library and are reading age banded.